lino-framework/book/docs/specs/ledger.rst

 ======================================

-In certain exceptional situations you may want to rebuild all the :term:`ledger movements` on your site.
+In certain exceptional situations you may want to rebuild all the :term:`ledger movements <ledger movement>` on your site.
 For example after the changes on 2020-10-15 (see :ref:`xl.changes.2020`).
 Or when you have changed something in your site configuration so that certain movements would go to other accounts than before (and want to apply this change to all registered vouchers).

 The :manage:`reregister` admin command re-registers all ledger vouchers.